taingocbui/phase2_project/README.md

 * [The Numbers](https://www.the-numbers.com/)
 * [TheMovieDB](https://www.themoviedb.org/) <br>

 As these datasets were collected from different sources, they have different formats.
-While The Movie DB and the Numbers datasets are compressed as CVS files, the IMDb, the largest dataset among the three, is stored within a SQLite database.<br>
+While The Movie DB (TMDB) and the Numbers datasets are compressed as CVS files, the IMDb, the largest dataset among the three, is stored within a SQLite database.<br>

 ![IMDb database structure](https://github.com/taingocbui/phase2_project/blob/main/photos/movie_data_erd.jpeg)